kumar111222rohit/News-App/README.md

  Server should be up and running

  For client:
- 1. Take pull of the project.
-2. open client folder in another window of your IDE.
+1. open client folder in another window of your IDE.
-3. run npm install
+2. run npm install
-4. hit npm start.
+3. hit npm start.
-5. enter http://localhost:3000 in your browser
+4. enter http://localhost:3000 in your browser
  Client should be up and running